 How to deal with challenges in line-drying your laundry

-As great as line-drying your laundry is, it also can represent some challenges.
-A reader asked about the problem of birds parking on the line and soiling the freshly washed laundry.
+As great as line-drying your laundry is, it can also represent some challenges.
+A reader asked about birds parking on the line and soiling the freshly washed laundry.
 This is particularly troublesome with a line on pulleys since there is a return line above the one with the laundry on it.

-Or there are times when bugs are so abundant, that they stick to everything.
-Dust can be another challenge if you live on a dusty street, or if air pollution in your area is extreme.
+Or there are times when bugs are so abundant that they stick to everything.
+Dust can be another challenge if you live on a dusty street or in an area with extreme air pollution.

-Rain, wind, and sudden changes in the weather can all make line drying complicated.
+Rain, wind, and sudden changes in the weather can all complicate line drying.

 All of these are things that we have little to no control over.
 What we can do is move our laundry away from those unfavorable things.

-When installing a cloth drying line, make sure to choose a location away from trees, and dust sectors.
+When installing a clothes drying line, make sure to choose a location away from trees and dust sectors.
 You might not be able to control birds or bugs, but you can choose a system that works best for your situation.

-A German friend just recently shared with me that she has given up on her great rotary dryer because the weather in her area is never predictable.
-Now she uses a rack instead, that she can keep under her covered deck.
-Rotary dryers are very common in Germany, the picture is from another friend.
+A German friend recently shared that she has given up on her great rotary dryer because the weather in her area is never predictable.
+Now she uses a rack instead, which she can keep under her covered deck.
+Rotary dryers are very common in Germany; the picture is from another friend.

-In winter laundry can be freeze-dried.
-After being frozen for a couple of hours it can be taken indoors to get the rest of the moisture out.
-Be careful not to break the fabric though, if it is stiff frozen.
+In winter, laundry can be freeze-dried.
+After being frozen for a couple of hours, it can be brought indoors to remove the remaining moisture.
+Be careful not to break the fabric, though, if it is stiff and frozen.

 Happy line drying your laundry.